How to Walk

 A walk without pauses isn’t a walk.
 When you really walk, you stop and gawk.
 You point.
 Wonder finds those who know how to walk.
 The rest of us understand the mechanics.
 We’ve lost the mystery.

 “It was easier to think if I was walking and doing something or seeing people doing something that they understood.”
 Ernest Hemingway

 I remembered the walk I took with my wife, before her visit with our daughter and grandchildren in Lancaster, PA.
 She was gone overnight.
 The day before she left, we held hands and walked over the hill and back.
 I don’t remember what we talked about.
 I remember how good it felt.

-Grownups say, “come on.”
+Grownups say, “Hurry up.”
 But, children know how to walk.
 They forget where they’re going.
 Children say, “Look!
 A dead worm!
 Isn’t this rock pretty?
 Why is the sidewalk cracked?”

 Could you give yourself 20 minutes a week to walk – but not go anywhere?
 If you’re fortunate, you’ll remember the purpose of a real walk is just taking it.